Operation Flavius: "Death on the Rock"

 Two days before the programme was scheduled for broadcast, Sir Geoffrey Howe telephoned the chairman of the Independent Broadcasting Authority (IBA) to request that the authority delay the broadcast until after the inquest on the grounds that it risked prejudicing the proceedings.
 After viewing the programme and taking legal advice, the IBA decided on the morning of 28 April that "Death on the Rock" should be broadcast as scheduled.
 Howe made further representation that the documentary would be in contempt of the inquest, but the IBA upheld its decision.

-The programme was broadcast at 9pm on 28 April and attracted considerable controversy.
+The programme was broadcast at 9 p.m. on 28 April and attracted considerable controversy.
 The following morning, the British tabloid newspapers lambasted the programme, describing it as a "slur" on the SAS and "trial by television"; several criticised the IBA for allowing the documentary to be broadcast.
 Over the following weeks, newspapers repeatedly printed stories about the documentary's witnesses, in particular Carmen Proetta, who reported seeing McCann and Farrell shot without warning by soldiers who arrived in a Gibraltar Police car.
 Proetta sued several newspapers for libel and won substantial damages.
 The Sunday Times conducted its own investigation and reported that "Death on the Rock" had misrepresented the views of its witnesses; those involved later complained to other newspapers that The Sunday Times had distorted their comments.